The North Face Assault 2

 For the small packed weight and size, this tent can't be beat in the alpine.
 It's definitely a colder, windier weather choice, but that's what it's designed for.

-Edit: Recently I took it out in some descent rain.
+Recently I took it out in some decent rain.
 The tent didn't leak.
 It seeped.
 All night long water flowed through the fabric, creating a huge puddle on the floor.
 By the time I properly woke up in the morning the tent floor was filled with water.

 I looked up the rating on their website and they claimed it was waterproof to 3000mm of pressure.
 Well apparently that means light rain will seep right through.
 Or my best guess is that someone in the manufacturing process forgot to apply the membrane.